 - Took a Level in Badass: The Dynobots are forced to take one to survive the monsters under the surface by adopting violent beast alt-modes.
 Grimlock himself is vastly more powerful, capable of shrugging off Shockwave's blasts and making him retreat, while in the present Shockwave can take him one on one.

 - Two Lines, No Waiting: The Dynobots and their desperation to get out of Cybertron and Megatron and his tribulations on Junkion.
 Borders on Third Line, Some Waiting when you consider Optimus and the politics of Cybertron part of the story, including the appearance of Trypticon.

 - Tyrant Takes the Helm: Scorponok usurps leadership of the Decepticons from Megatron and promptly focuses his troops on extreme acts of destructive violence with little strategic objective.
 Even the other Decepticons are disgusted with his brand of leadership.

 - Villain Protagonist: Megatron's just as much of a protagonist here as Optimus is.

 - Villain with Good Publicity: Averted.
 While the Decepticons did have the sympathy of the citizens back in Autocracy, because the government they fought was even more corrupt, it's lost when Scorponok blows up the refinery and kills thousands.

-- War Is Hell: The series doesn't focus on the carnage and death like in The Transformers: Last Stand of the Wreckers, it instead focus's on the bleakness of war.
-The planet is full of panicked citizens who're looking for someone to blame, the government can't decide what to do, all the while the looming threat of losing resources is ever present (in fact its the driving force behind the plot, not ideals, not the Matrix, not functionalism), and it will continue to be ever present for the entire war.
+- War Is Hell: The series doesn't focus on the carnage and death like in The Transformers: Last Stand of the Wreckers; it instead focuses on the bleakness of war.
+The planet is full of panicked citizens who're looking for someone to blame, the government can't decide what to do, all the while, the looming threat of losing resources is ever present (in fact, it's the driving force behind the plot rather than ideals, the Matrix of Leadership, or functionalism), and it'll continue to be ever present for the entire war.